google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 A shortcut has several properties:
 - `name`: The name of the shortcut.
 This must be unique.
 - `keyCodes`: A list of key codes that when pressed will trigger this shortcut.
-This shortcut uses the `ctrlW` defined above.
+This shortcut will use the `ctrlW` defined above.
 - `preconditionFn`: A function that returns true if and only if the shortcut should be run.
 This shortcut will only run when `workspace.keyboardAccessibilityMode` is true.
 - `callback`: A function that is called when the shortcut has been executed.
 This should return true if the shortcut has been handled.
 If a shortcut returns true, no other shortcuts with the same key mapping will be handled.